JoshuaSBrown/JoshuaSBrown.github.io/docs/CATNIP/catnip_theory.md

 ## Accounting for Polarization

 The starting point for finding the transfer integrals of a system of molecules is to solve the Shr&uodinger equation for equation 1 shown at the top.
-This can be done, but we need some idea of what the quantum states $$\psi_A$$ and $$\psi_B$$ should look like.
+This can be done, but we need some idea of what the quantum states $$\Psi_A$$ and $$\Psi_B$$ should look like.
 To help illustrate what I mean consider the exchange reaction.

 $$K^+ + K \rightleftharpoons K + K^+$$ (3)